 Texas and San Antonio drivers deserve better.
 Adding three miles to an already bustling expressway that dead-ends into traffic lights in one of the fastest growing areas of Bexar County shouldn’t be contingent on public support of toll roads or managed bus lanes.
 It should be a public safety priority.

 TxDOT is not meeting its obligation to taxpayers and Texas drivers.
 Instead, the state transportation agency has moved into the toll business, threatening to withhold tax dollars for highway improvements unless local transportation boards agree to finance their new revenue streams.
-This is double taxation and an abuse of power.
+This is double taxation.

 Sadly, my opponent, Senator Jeff Wentworth, has failed to stand up for Texas drivers and stop the toll road madness.
 Even more alarming, Sen. Wentworth wants to raise the gas tax and tie it to inflation, pushing the combination of state and federal gas taxes to fifty cents per gallon and beyond.
 This would hit Texas families and small businesses the hardest.